This post may contain affiliate links. Please read our disclosure policy.

 • Preheat the oven to 350°F (177°C).
 While it heats, boil a pot of water for the pasta.
 Cook the pasta according to package instructions until al dente (slightly firm).
 Drain and set aside.

-• Sauté the Veggies and Meat: In a skillet, heat oil over medium heat.
+• Cook the Onions, Garlic, and Beef: In a skillet, heat oil over medium heat.
 Add onions, garlic, ground beef, ¼ teaspoon of salt, and red pepper flakes.
 Cook, breaking up the meat, for 8 minutes, or until browned.

 • Simmer the Sauce: Stir in marinara sauce and simmer briefly.
 Remove from heat and fold in the cooked pasta.

-• Creamy Cheese Mixture: In a small bowl, combine the ricotta, 2 tablespoons of the mozzarella cheese, 2 tablespoons of the Parmesan cheese, and the remaining ¼ teaspoon salt.
-Fold this creamy mixture into the pasta/meat sauce mixture.
+• Make the Cheese Mixture: In a small bowl, combine the ricotta, 2 tablespoons of the mozzarella cheese, 2 tablespoons of the Parmesan cheese, and the remaining ¼ teaspoon salt.
+Fold this mixture into the pasta/meat sauce mixture.

-• Assemble and Bake: In a small (5×5-inch) greased baking dish, spread 2 tablespoons of marinara sauce.
+• Assemble: In a small (5×5-inch) greased baking dish, spread 2 tablespoons of marinara sauce.
 Top with half the pasta mixture, then sprinkle with 2 tablespoons of mozzarella cheese.
 Add the remaining pasta mixture and top with remaining mozzarella and parmesan cheese.

-• Bake and Enjoy!
-Cover the dish and bake in the middle rack for 20 minutes.
-Let cool slightly before digging in.
+• Bake: Cover the dish and bake in the middle rack for 20 minutes.
+Let cool slightly before eating.

 Notes